If you’re a teacher, do you remember what it was like to be a student?

 In the first of three incredible videos, you’ll once again feel what it was like to be just another person in a sea of faces in a classroom.
 The video features staggering statistics, inventive cinematography, and shines a light on real issues.

 This video, title ‘A Vision of Students Today’ details some of the most important characteristics of students today – how they learn, what they need to learn, their goals, hopes, dreams, what their lives will be like, and what kinds of changes they will experience in their lifetime.

 Created by Michael Wesch in collaboration with 200 students at Kansas State University.
 Please share with your fellow teachers and let the video serve as a refresher course in what it’s like to be a student.

 Dubbed “the explainer” by Wired magazine, Michael Wesch is a cultural anthropologist exploring the effects of new media on society and culture.
 After two years studying the implications of writing on a remote indigenous culture in the rain forest of Papua New Guinea, he has turned his attention to the effects of social media and digital technology on global society.
 His videos on culture, technology, education, and information have been viewed by millions, translated in over 15 languages, and are frequently featured at international film festivals and major academic conferences worldwide.
 Wesch has won several major awards for his work, including a Wired Magazine Rave Award, the John Culkin Award for Outstanding Praxis in Media Ecology, and he was recently named an Emerging Explorer by National Geographic.
-He has also won several teaching awards, including the 2008 CASE/Carnegie U.S. Professor of the Year for Doctoral and Research Universities.
+He has also won several teaching awards.